1 Ton Studios

 How many gorillas does it take to change a light bulb?

-A. Only one gorilla, but it takes a lot of bulbs.
+A. One, but it takes a lot of bulbs.

-How many Californians does it take to screw in a light bulb?
+How many British Columbians does it take to screw in a light bulb?

 A. None.
-Californians don’t screw in bulbs, they screw in hot tubs.
+BCers don’t screw in bulbs, they screw in hot tubs.

 How many frat guys does it take to screw in a light bulb?